-- Please note that examples are not all inclusive of everything that can be funded through this service

-- Evaluation of AT needs

-- Purchasing, leasing, acquiring AT

-- Designing, fitting, customizing devices
+- \Please note that examples are not all inclusive of everything that can be funded through this service - Evaluation of AT or environmental modification needs, - Purchasing, leasing, acquiring AT, - Designing, fitting, customizing devices,

-- Repairing or replacing devices
+- Repairing or replacing devices,

-- Ongoing maintenance fees
+- Ongoing maintenance fees,

-- Training or technical assistance for the individual, family, guardians, professionals, etc. to use the technology
+- Training or technical assistance for the individual, family, guardians, professionals, etc. to use the technology.